 - Parental Consent Form: All participating athletes under the age of 18 must submit or bring a signed Parental Permission Form at the time of check-in.
 A copy of this form is also included with this program.

 Squadding will be posted on the championship website approximately 2 weeks before the competition.
 Team squadding will be done randomly.
 Special requests to change team member firing order will not be accepted.

 Team Check-In and Equipment Control

-At check-in, teams must confirm final entries, identify alternates (if any) and may purchase additional cookout tickets for $10.
+At check-in, teams must confirm final entries, identify alternates (if any) and will receive competition bib numbers.
 All competitions must have their air rifles and shooting equipment checked at equipment control.

 - Sporter air rifles will have trigger weights checked (1.5lbs minimum)

 - Sporter clothing will be checked.